geleto/cascador-ai/README.md

 **Use When:**
 -   **The workflow is unpredictable**: You can't know ahead of time what the user will ask.
 The LLM must infer intent and select the appropriate tool (e.g., `getWeather` vs. `sendEmail`).
--   **You are building a conversational agent**: The LLM can chain its own reasoning—calling a tool, getting a result, and using that result to decide its next step—all within a single, autonomous turn.
+-   **You are building a conversational agent**: The LLM can chain its own reasoning - calling a tool, getting a result, and using that result to decide its next step - all within a single, autonomous turn.

 ## Embedding Integration